Perfectly Imperfect Ideas for Dining Al Fresco At Home

 - Antipasto platters featuring tinned items like dolmades, whatever cheeses you have in the fridge, a sweet jam to complement the cheese and pickled anything.
-Try to choose foods full of bold colors and sweet, salty and piquant flavors
+Try to choose foods full of bold colours and sweet, salty and piquant flavours

-- Tapas-style dishes like grilled halloumi, bowls of olives and mushrooms and Spanish omelets, easily whipped together with eggs and potato you have stashed in the cupboard
+- Tapas-style dishes like grilled halloumi, bowls of olives and mushrooms and Spanish omelettes, easily whipped together with eggs and potato you have stashed in the cupboard

 - Plates of toasted, quartered sandwiches.
-These are simple and fun finger food, made special by being arranged beautifully on your favorite plate or serving platter
+These are simple and fun finger food, made special by being arranged beautifully on your favourite plate or serving platter

 - Drinks shared from overflowing pitchers, like juice squeezed from whatever is in your fruit bowl, a pitcher of sangria and sparkling water packed with cucumber and mint